sagemath/trac_to_gh/Issue 5668.md

 # Issue 5668: notebook optimization -- when saving state sometimes the sage public notebook server (after running for a long time) takes a *huge* amount of RAM

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5668

 Original creator: was